On Darmon's program for the generalized Fermat equation, I: Introduction

 \paragraph*{\bf Finiteness of the $p$-torsion representation} Another key input for level lowering is to guarantee that $\rhobar_{J,\Fp}|_{D_\Fq}$ arises on a finite flat group scheme for all~$\Fq \mid p$.
 This implies that~$\rhobar_{J,\Fp}$ arises on a Hilbert newform of parallel weight~$2$, independently of the putative solution.
 In the case of Frey curves this follows from standard arguments using the theory of the Tate curve, but for higher dimensional varieties the situation is more delicate.
 Ellenberg~\cite{Ellenberg} gives a criterion which is a direct generalization of the usual criterion for elliptic curves, but it is hard to use due to the need to determine a discriminantal set.
 In~\cite{DarmonDuke}, Darmon implicitly uses such a theorem for signature $(p,p,r)$, but we are not aware of a complete reference for general signatures.
 Inspired by Darmon's ideas, we give a criterion that is easy to apply in practice in many interesting cases; see Theorems~\ref{finiteness} and~\ref{T:finite} in Section~\ref{S:finiteness}.

-\paragraph*{\bf Level lowering and contradiction} To obtain a contradiction, we need to show that $\rhobar_{J_r,\Fp} \not\simeq \rhobar_{g,\mathfrak{P}}$ for all newforms~$g$ in the relevant spaces after level lowering.
+\paragraph*{\bf Level lowering and contradiction} To obtain a contradiction, we need to show that $\rhobar_{J_r,\Fp} \not\simeq \rhobar_{g,\mathfrak{P}}$ for all newforms~$g$ and all primes $\mathfrak{P} \mid p$ in the field of coefficients of~$g$, where $\rhobar_{g,\mathfrak{P}}$ is the mod~$\mathfrak{P}$ representation attached to~$g$.
 Computing the possible newforms~$g$ can be a serious obstruction.
 Furthermore, aiming to obtain an optimal bound for the exponent can introduce further computational complications; indeed, applying the standard trace comparison method requires, for each newform~$g$, to factor multiple norms from the compositum of~$K$ with the field of coefficients of~$g$, which can be of very large degree.
 To reduce such computations, we apply a level lowering theorem with prescribed inertial types (due to Breuil and Diamond), together with a result that relates the field of coefficient of a newform to its inertial types.
 This yields two major benefits: it reduces the number of spaces where we have to eliminate forms and also dramatically cuts down the number of forms we have to consider in the remaining space.
 We remark that this powerful technique is not available when working with Frey curves (see Section~\ref{S:levelLowering} for further discussion).
 Despite this improvement, there are still computational challenges left.
 We describe various ways to overcome these issues in Section~\ref{S:eliminationJ}.